‘Working in Scotland means that there are some areas of law you’re more likely to be involved in.’

 Which legal organisations offer traineeships to aspiring solicitors?

 Employers offering traineeships range from small practices to international firms; local councils; in-house legal departments of businesses, and the Crown Office and Procurator Fiscal Service (COPFS).
 The work you’ll be given as a trainee is dependent on the type of firm or organisation you join.
-In large commercial firms, trainees will be part of a larger team and the work can be document heavy and transaction based – this varies depending on the seats you undertake.
+In large commercial firms, trainees will be part of a larger team and and may typically have a small part to play in a very large process involving other team members.
 In smaller, niche and regional practices, trainees’ roles will differ and there may be more frequent opportunities to gain client exposure and early responsibility.
 A large portion of all trainees’ work will involve legal research, drafting agreements, attending client meetings and court, and corresponding with clients.

 What sort of work will I do on my traineeship?